explosion/prodigy-openai-recipes/openai-ner/README.md

 # openai-prodigy-recipes

-An internal repo to share code for OpenAI recipes.
+This repository contains example code on how to run zero- and few-shot learning with Prodigy, using large language models available from OpenAI.
+Specifically, we use LLMs to provide us with an initial set of predictions, then spin up a Prodigy instance on our local machine to go through these predictions and curate them.
+This allows us to obtain a gold-standard dataset pretty quickly, and train a smaller, supervised model that fits our exact needs and use-case.

 ## Setup and Install

 Make sure to [install Prodigy](https://prodi.gy/docs/install) as well as a few additional Python dependencies:

 ```
 python -m pip install prodigy -f https://XXXX-XXXX-XXXX-XXXX@download.prodi.gy
 python -m pip install -r requirements.txt
 ```

 With `XXXX-XXXX-XXXX-XXXX` being your personal Prodigy license key.

 Then, create a new API key from [https://beta.openai.com/account/api-keys](openai.com) or fetch an existing one.
 Record the secret key as well as the [organization key](https://beta.openai.com/account/org-settings) and make sure these are available as environmental variables.
 For instance, set them in a `.env` file in the root directory:

 ```